bomatson/gates-of-heaven/README.md

 ![Gates of Heaven](http://img5.joyreactor.com/pics/post/auto-cat-animals-heaven-346025.jpeg "Gates of Heaven")

+## CLI

+There's also a CLI tool included, allowing you to spot check passwords:

+    $ gates doorman [password]

 ## Next up

 Right now, the Gates only check whether the length is less than 6,